 Bert George (BSc, MSc, PhD) is an Associate Professor at the Department of Public and International Affairs of the City University of Hong Kong (Hong Kong SAR), who focuses on strategic planning and management in public administration, public sector performance and behavioral public policy using surveys, experiments and meta-analyses.
 Previous tenured appointments were at Ghent University (Belgium) and the Erasmus University Rotterdam (The Netherlands).

 Bert’s research interests can be structured into two areas.
-Firstly, the processes and behavior underlying government strategy.
-This includes the application, practice and effectiveness of strategic planning and management in government, and the tools, individuals and teams involved in government strategic decision-making (i.e. behavioral public strategy).
-Secondly, the drivers and characteristics of government performance.
-This includes meta-analyses aimed at identifying factors that can enable or inhibit government performance, and work focused on measuring government performance taking into account the need for public value pluralism and purposeful performance information use.
+Firstly, the processes and behavior underlying public strategy.
+This includes the application, practice and effectiveness of strategic planning and management in public organizations, and the tools, individuals and teams involved in strategic decision-making by public managers or policymakers (i.e. behavioral public strategy).
+Secondly, the drivers and characteristics of public sector performance.
+This includes meta-analyses and experiments aimed at identifying factors that can enable or inhibit public sector performance, and work focused on measuring performance taking into account the need for public value pluralism and purposeful performance information use.

 Bert holds a PhD in Applied Economics, a BSc in Business Administration and an MSc in Strategic Management from Ghent University (Belgium).
 He has published in the top journals in his field, including Public Administration Review, Public Management Review and Journal of Public Administration Research and Theory.
 His work has received several awards, including the Louis Brownlow Award by the American Society for Public Administration.
 He is managing editor of Public Administration Review and is frequently invited as an external expert or speaker, and has worked with a.o. the Organization for Economic Cooperation and Development and the Hertie School of Governance (Berlin).